Peter Conlon jailed for €4m embezzlement of charities’ cash

 The UK parliament has used rare powers to seize internal Facebook documents in an attempt to hold the social media company to account in the wake of the Cambridge Analytica scandal, the Observer reports.

-A haul of documents is said to contain major revelations about the Facebook decisions on data and privacy controls and include emails between senior executive and correspondence with Facebook chief executive Mark Zuckerberg.
+A haul of documents is said to contain major revelations about Facebook’s decisions on data and privacy controls and include emails between senior executive and correspondence with Facebook chief executive Mark Zuckerberg.

 Devlin on the market

-Paddy McKillen junior and his business partner have put their Ranelagh hotel, the Devlin, on the market for between €20 million and €22 million, according to the Sunday Business Post.
+Paddy McKillen jnr and his business partner have put their Ranelagh hotel, the Devlin, on the market for between €20 million and €22 million, according to the Sunday Business Post.

 The operators of the hospitality group Press Up will enter a long-term sale and leaseback agreement with the buyer of the hotel.
 The new hotel has 40-bedrooms, a rooftop restaurant, an underground cinema and a cocktail bar.